-Bagwell, Raines And Rodriquez Are Elected To Baseball's Hall of Fame
+Bagwell, Raines And Rodriguez Are Elected To Baseball's Hall of Fame

 Ivan "Pudge" Rodriguez was elected on his first appearance on the writers' ballot.
 He is widely known as one of the best defensive catchers to play the game.
 He could hit with authority too, with a .296 career batting average, 311 home runs, and 1,332 runs batted in over 21 years in the majors.
 Rodriguez was the American League's Most Valuable Player in 1999 and is perhaps best known for his years with the Texas Rangers and Detroit Tigers.
 Rodriguez attracted his share of suspicion about steroid use.
 When asked about those rumors in 2009, he replied, "Only God knows."

-Rodriguez, Raines, and Bagwell will be inducted into the Hall of Fame at Cooperstown, N.Y., on July 30.
+Rodriguez, Raines and Bagwell will be inducted into the Hall of Fame at Cooperstown, N.Y., on July 30.

 Two other stars from baseball's steroid era, slugger Barry Bonds and pitcher Roger Clemens did not make the cut.
 Both missed the 75 percent threshold for the fifth straight year.